oaklandgit/pippy/README.md

 ### STEP 1: Make the physical connection
 Connect the Mac or iPad's USB C port to the Pi's Micro USB Data/Power port.
 IMPORTANT: Make sure to use the Data/Power USB port on the Pi and NOT the Power-only one.
 Also make sure your cable isn't garbage.

 **NOTE:** An additional Power source is not required!
-In the photo, you may notice a PiSugar batter pack.
-That's not necessary for this to work, as the Pi will receive its power from the Gadget Mode connection.
-For my project, the portability will remain either way, since the presence of the iPad is necessary.
-However, the battery may be useful but that's another discussion.
+The Pi will receive its power from the Gadget Mode connection.

 ### STEP 2: Configure the Pi for "USB Gadget Mode"
 Add the following to the `[all]` section of `/boot/config.txt`